felias-fogg/dw-link/docs/manual.md

 load | load the ELF file into flash memory (should be done every time after the `target remote` command; it will only change the parts of the flash memory that needs to be changed)
 **q**uit | exit from GDB

 Finally, there are commands that control the settings of the debugger and the MCU, which are particular to dw-link.
 They all start with the keyword `monitor`.
-You can abbreviate all keywords to 2 characters, if this is unambiguous.
+You can abbreviate all keywords to 2 characters if this is unambiguous.

 | command                            | action                                                       |
 | :--------------------------------- | ------------------------------------------------------------ |